JackBolitho/Songbird/README.md

 # Songbird
-This is a DALI lab developer challenge.
-This is a an arcade game called "Songbird" created in Unity.
+This is my DALI lab developer challenge.
+It is an arcade game called "Songbird" created in Unity.